w4bo/AA2526-unibo-mldm/slides/01-crispdm.md

 **Arrows**

-- indicate the most important and frequent dependencies between the phases
+- Indicate the most important and frequent dependencies between the phases
-- the outer circle symbolizes the cyclical nature of data mining itself
+- The outer circle symbolizes the cyclical nature of data mining itself
 - ... lessons learned during the data mining process trigger new, often more focused business questions

 :::